railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_profiling.rst

 To use the profiling system you'll need to install Open ERP's \ ``crm_profiling``\   module.
 It's part of the core Open ERP system in version 5.0.0 so you don't have to download it separately from ``addons-extra``.

-Once the module is installed you can create a list of questions and the possible responses through the menu  *CRM & SRM > Configuration > Segmentation > Questions* .
+Once the module is installed you can create a list of questions and the possible responses through the menu :menuselection:`CRM & SRM --> Configuration --> Segmentation --> Questions`.

 To obtain the scheme presented earlier you can create the following questions and responses: